-Parks and natural heritage assets throughout the town include athletic fields, trail networks, areas of open and undeveloped space, as well as supporting infrastructure including lighting, fencing, and signage (AMP 2018).
+Parks and natural heritage assets throughout the town include athletic fields, trail networks, areas of open and undeveloped space, as well as supporting infrastructure including lighting, fencing, and signage (Town of Aurora, 2021).
 The following asset sub-categories are used for the risk assessment:

-- Open space and parkland

-- Land associated with municipal facilities
+- Open space and parkland - Land associated with municipal facilities

 - Land maintained for environmental purposes

 - Off-road trails

 - Park structures

 Parks and natural heritage features are geographically distributed throughout the community.
-Figure 3 provides an overview of the location of parks features included in the Town of Aurora.
+Figure 4 provides an overview of the location of park features in the Town of Aurora.
 Not shown on the map are lands associated with municipal facilities and natural forested areas throughout the town.

-Figure 4: Map of Parks and Natural Heritage System
+Figure 4: Map of Parks and Natural Heritage System (Note that street trees and private natural heritage are not shown)